fversnel/Poortjes/README.md

 1. Clone the repository or fork it.
 2. Make sure you pick an issue in Github to work on.
 If no issue exists, create it.
-2. Create a branch with the name of the feature/issue that you are working on (`git checkout -b feature_name`)
+3. Create a branch with the name of the feature/issue that you are working on (`git checkout -b feature_name`)
-3. Commit your changes, make sure you do this nicely.
+4. Commit your changes, make sure you do this nicely.
 Rather ten detailed commits describing each individual change than one commit that says:
    `Implemented feature x`
-4. Push your changes to the branch on github (`git push origin feature_name`) or merge with the master branch if you're finished:
+5. Push your changes to the branch on github (`git push origin feature_name`) or merge with the master branch if you're finished.
-   (git checkout master
-   git merge feature_name
-   git commit
-   git push)